Rosendale (CDP), New York: Industrial growth

 The 1825 dolomite deposit was the "single largest natural cement deposit in the United States", encompassing 32 mi2 between High Falls and Kingston.
 The cement was used in the construction of the Delaware & Hudson canal and quickly became the "primary impetus for the town to grow and prosper".

 By 1835 the village contained a hydraulic cement plant, a post office, tavern, and several stores and houses.
 When the surrounding town of Rosendale was created from parts of Hurley, New Paltz and Marbletown on April 26, 1844, the village was referred to by the same name as the town.
 On December 7, 1847, New York passed a law which allowed the municipal incorporation of villages within the state.
 The Wallkill Valley Railroad was opened to Rosendale in 1871, with the Rosendale trestle across the Rondout Creek completed the following year.
 James S. McEntee, a former Delaware and Hudson engineer, was the only person to have seen the opening of both the canal and the trestle.
-The Rosendale station was the largest depot on the Wallkill Valley rail line.
+The Rosendale station, built by J. C. Shaffer of New Paltz in 1871, was the largest depot on the Wallkill Valley rail line.
 Unlike the other stations on the line, it was designed to have an "L" shape, rather than being rectangular, because the building was "squeezed by the severe slope behind it".
 In 1888, a pinkeye outbreak killed off many horses in Rosendale and along the canal.

 Rosendale was sung about in a canal-related folk song in the 1880s called "Sari Jane".
 The village's cement mines were mentioned in a poem by D. Taylor, "Carrying Coal On The D & H Canal", and another poem, "Trip Down The Canal", by DeWitt E. Clinton and his wife.
 An 1840 painting by James Smilie depicting Rosendale was one of the earliest paintings to feature the canal.

 The village was formally incorporated in 1890.
 Rosendale cement was used in the construction of several national monuments, such as the Brooklyn Bridge, the Washington Monument, Grand Central Terminal, and parts of the Statue of Liberty and the United States Capitol.
 At its peak Rosendale had fourteen bars on the same 1/4 mi street, while the local cement industry employed 5,000 people and was producing four million barrels of cement each year.